tenstorrent/tt-forge-fe/docs/src/tools.md

 ## Gather Unique Ops Configuration

-The model's unique ops configuration can be gathered, and the results can either be printed to the console or saved as a CSV file.
+The model's unique ops configuration can be gathered, and the results can be printed to the console and saved as a CSV/XLSX file.

 1. **FORGE_EXTRACT_UNIQUE_OP_CONFIG_AT**
    - By setting this flag to one of the following options, the model's unique ops configuration can be extracted at a specific compilation stage or across all stages: